 - You can look through an alphabetized list of databases which includes a small search box to filter databases by specific subjects.

 - Click on the title of the database to access it.
 You will notice some databases have links to tutorial videos.
 If you are having difficulty using a database, or have never used it before and would like an introduction, these tutorials are an excellent place to start.
 You can also ask a Librarian for assistance.

 eJournal Finder allows you to search the titles of online journals that you have access to through the library.

-- If the library provides access to this journal, you will see it in the list of search results.
-If we do not provide access to this journal, you can request the article you are searching for through Interlibrary Loan.
+- If the library subscribes to this journal, you will see it in the list of search results.

 - Click on the journal's title and a new window will open.